kannans89/RustRepo/20_Modules/20_Modules.md

 ```

-Modules should be prefixed with `pub` keyword to make it public so that it can be accessible outside the module.Let us see an example.
+Modules can be public or private.
+Components in a private module cannot be accessed by other modules.
+Modules in Rust are private by default.
+On the contrary, functions in a public module can be accessed by other modules.
+Modules should be prefixed with `pub` keyword to make it public.
+Functions within a public module must also be made public.

+### Illustration

 ```rust